onflow/flow/agendas/2024/sprint-kickoff/2024-04-12-Flow-Sprint-Kickoff.md

 **Done last sprint**

 * Completed milestone #6 of JVM SDK update to analyze scope of work for subsequent update phase
+* Continued discussions with Circle about migration to EVM based USDC from Cadence

 **This sprint**

-* Start milestones #5 & #6 of JVM SDK update to update example repo, then analyze scope of work for subsequent grant
+* Review plan/proposal for next phase of JVM SDK update to bring it back to feature parity after years of being overlooked
+* Start ramping [DeBridge](https://docs.debridge.finance/) integration for EVM

 **On Hold**
-- Axelar release waiting confirmation of new timeline, no engineering ongoing
+- Axelar bridge release waiting confirmation of new timeline, no engineering ongoing

 **Active Epics**